-The grouping of the companies to form an index can be based on sectors, market capitalization, and market strategies too.
+The grouping of the companies to form an index can be based on sectors, market capitalisation, and market strategies.

 Importance of a stock market index

-With over 7000 listed companies, it is complicated to make stock picks to add to a portfolio without a comprehensive view of the performances of the sector and industry apart from individual stock.
+With over 7,000 listed companies, it isn’t very easy to make stock picks to add to a portfolio without a comprehensive view of the performances of the sector and industry apart from individual stock.

 Acts as representative

-Major stock indices Sensex and Nifty are traditionally used by all investors to understand the market mood and sentiments on a whole.
+Major stock indices, Sensex and Nifty, are traditionally used by all investors to understand the market mood and sentiments as a whole.
 Similarly, a sectoral index movement reflects the direction of the particular sector.

-For example, the Nifty Pharma that represents the pharmaceutical sector displayed a rising trend during the peak of covid.
-However, the number of very large pharma companies (by market capitalization) is fewer and therefore, changes in Nifty Pharma does not have as much impact on the Nifty 50 itself as the heavyweight Nifty IT or Nifty Bank.
-Hence, an index can be read separately or in relation to each other too.
+For example, Nifty Pharma which represents the pharmaceutical sector, displayed a rising trend during the peak of covid.
+However, the number of very large pharma companies (by market capitalisation) is fewer and therefore, changes in Nifty Pharma have little impact on the Nifty 50 itself as the heavyweight Nifty IT or Nifty Bank.
+Hence, an index can be read separately or in relation to each other.

 Indices serve as a dependable point of reference against which one can compare the performance of stocks before investing.
 This enables you to find out the performance of the stocks against the benchmark index, its performance in comparison to other companies in the sector, the performance of the entire sector, etc.

-For example, if you wish to invest in the banking sector, you may assess Nifty Bank and find out which stocks have outperformed the benchmark index or have a greater stock valuation, which one is doing better in terms of liquidity, etc.
+For example, suppose you wish to invest in the banking sector.
+In that case, you may assess Nifty Bank and find out which stocks have outperformed the benchmark index or have a greater stock valuation, which is doing better in terms of liquidity, etc.